zuhlke/ah-poc-papi-springboot-archetype/README.md

 ## Troubleshooting

-#### Generating too many files/duplicating files/including files that it used to include but I deleted ages ago
+#### It generates too many files/duplicated files/files that it used to include but I deleted ages ago

 - I believe this is a caching issue with the way local archetypes are published.